~AUDIO~---images---comment---transcript---notes---links---site navigation

 audio---images---~COMMENT~---transcript---notes---links---site navigation

-My reaction to this article (and my reason for including is here) was: "Oh, so Will had some involvement in World War II, despite the fact that he had been retired from the Army for over a decade."
+My reaction to this article was: "Oh, so Will had some involvement in World War II, despite the fact that he had been retired from the Army for over a decade."
+Later, I found some more about it.

 audio---images---comment---~TRANSCRIPT~---notes---links---site navigation